ct-report/IT/samples/IMMUNI/ReproducibleBuilds/README.md

 ![](photo_actionwebview.png)

-Clean+Rebuild doesn't fix.
+Clean+Rebuild, Gradle/Environment Cache resets, starting from scratch on other systems, etc. don't help = mismatch still there.
 Checking Logs in order to fix without editing the source code (WIP).